webbalaka/WRO_SCiUS_MSU/README.md

-The car which is used in the competition has 2 motors (Large motor and medium motor) and 3 sensors (Color sensor, Gyro sensor, Husky Lens sensor).
+The car which is used in the competition has 2 motors (Large motor and Medium motor) and 3 sensors (Color sensor, Gyro sensor, Husky Lens sensor).
 The car uses a Parallel Steering System to move forward, using large motor and medium motor.

 ![This is an image](https://i.imgur.com/XYla45S.jpg)